alexmonteirocastro/modern-javascript/README.md

-#Modern JavaScript From The Beginning
+# Modern JavaScript From The Beginning

 This repository contains my exercise folder for Brad Traversy's course on Udemy.

-Course can be found on https://www.udemy.com/modern-javascript-from-the-beginning/
+Course can be found [here](https://www.udemy.com/modern-javascript-from-the-beginning/)